haskus/haskus-manual/source/system/programming/graphics/tutorial/linux_display_model.rst

 graphics chipset.
 However Connectors are *not* invariant because some technologies (such as `DisplayPort Multi-Stream Transport
 <https://en.wikipedia.org/wiki/DisplayPort#Multi-Stream_Transport_(MST)>`_)
-allows the use of connectors hubs which dynamically add additional Connector entities.
+allow the use of connectors hubs which dynamically add additional Connector entities.
 Frames are managed by software hence they are not invariant either.

 Listing entities